Juan Tizol: Biography

 Tizol was born in Vega Baja, Puerto Rico.
 Music was a large part of his life from an early age.
 His first instrument was the violin, but he soon switched to valve trombone, the instrument he played throughout his career.
-His musical training came mostly from his uncle Manuel Tizol, who was the director of the municipal band and the symphony in San Juan.
-Throughout his youth, Tizol played in his uncle's band and also gained experience by playing in local operas, ballets and dance bands.
-In 1920, Tizol joined a band that was traveling to the United States to work in Washington, D.C.
-The group eventually made it to Washington (traveling as stowaways) and established residence at the Howard Theater, where they played for touring shows and silent movies.
-At the Howard they also were hired to play in small jazz or dance groups.
-This is where Tizol first came in contact with Duke Ellington.
+His musical training came mostly from his uncle Manuel Tizol, the director of the municipal band and symphony in San Juan.
+In his youth, Tizol played in his uncle's band and also gained experience by playing in local operas, ballets, and dance bands.
+In 1920, he joined a band that was traveling to the United States to work in Washington, D.C.
+The group made it to Washington as stowaways and established residence at the Howard Theater, where it played for touring shows and silent films.
+At Howard, it was hired to play in small jazz or dance groups.
+This is where Tizol first met Duke Ellington.

 Tizol joined Ellington's band in mid-1929.
 Arthur Whetsel, a trumpeter with whom Tizol played in the White Brothers' Band, made the recommendation.
-Tizol sat beside Tricky Sam Nanton in the two-man trombone section, and became the fifth voice in the brass section of Ellington's orchestra.
-This opened up new possibilities for Ellington's writing, as he now could write for trombones as a section instead of just having them play with the trumpets.
-Tizol's rich, warm tone also blended pleasingly with the saxophone section, so he was often scored carrying the lead melody with the saxes.
-Along with his distinctive sound, Tizol was also known for being one of the best sight-readers and overall musicians in the band.
-He played with great accuracy and was considered to be the solid rock of the trombone section.
-He was not a major improviser in the band, but he was often featured playing written out solos that displayed his masterful technique and agility on the horn.
+Tizol sat beside Tricky Sam Nanton in the two-man trombone section and became the fifth voice in the brass section of Ellington's orchestra.
+This opened up new possibilities for Ellington's writing, as he could now write for trombones as a section instead of just having them play with the trumpets.
+Tizol's rich, warm tone also blended well with the saxophone section, so he often carried the melody with the saxes.
+Along with his distinctive sound, Tizol was known as one of the band's best sight-readers and overall musicians.
+He played with great accuracy and was considered the solid rock of the trombone section.
+He was not a significant improviser, but was often featured playing written-out solos that displayed his technique and agility.

-Tizol made many contributions to the Ellington band throughout the 1930s and 1940s.
-One of his major roles in the band was copying parts from Ellington's scores.
-Tizol spent time extracting parts that needed to be written out for upcoming shows.
-Besides copying, Tizol was also a band composer.
+Tizol made many contributions to Ellington's band in the 1930s and '40s.
+One of his major roles was copying parts from Ellington's scores.
+Tizol extracted parts needed for upcoming shows.
+He also composed for the band.
 His best-known compositions, "Caravan" (1936) and "Perdido" (1941), are jazz standards.
-Mercer Ellington stated that Tizol had invented the melody to "Caravan", from his days studying music in Puerto Rico; where they could not afford much sheet music so the teacher turned the music upside down after they had learned to play it right-side up.
+Mercer Ellington said that Tizol had derived the melody to "Caravan" from his days studying music in Puerto Rico, where they could not afford much sheet music so the teacher turned the music upside down after they had learned to play it right side up.
 This technique became known as 'inverting'.
-Tizol was responsible for bringing Latin influences into the Ellington band with compositions such as "Moonlight Fiesta", "Jubilesta", "Conga Brava", and others.
-He also played valide trombone.
+Tizol was responsible for bringing Latin influences into the Ellington band with other compositions such as "Moonlight Fiesta", "Jubilesta", and "Conga Brava".
+He also played valve trombone.